hir02f/lm-lab-csharp-book-manager-api/README.md

 - Add a Book
 - Update a Book

+### This Version

 📘 Task 1: Implement the following User Story with tests.

 `User Story: As a user, I want to use the Book Manager API to delete a book using its ID`

-📘 Extension Task: Oh no! 😭 We've only covered the happy paths in the solution, can you figure out a way to add in exception handling to the project?
+📘 Extension Task: Added error handling when:

-- Clue 1: What if someone wants to add a book with an ID for a book that already exists?
-How do we handle this gracefully?
+- Find a book using an ID that doesn't yet exist.

-- Clue 2: What if someone wants to find a book by an ID that doesn't yet exist?
+- Delete a book using an ID that doesn't exist.
-  How can we improve the API by handling errors gracefully and show a helpful message to the client?
+- Update an book using an ID that doesn't exist.

+Still to do:
+- Adding a book with an ID for a book that already exists.
+- Adding a book for a genre that is not the following:  Thriller, Romance, Fantasy, Fiction, Education,